Blog Posts

 ·

-Optimizing your product data & product taxonomy is one of the best ways to help customers make the most informed decisions surrounding your products.
-When a potential customer reaches a product page the worst thing that can happen for your conversion rates is they feel a disconnect between the product data they see, such as pictures, descriptions, model numbers, and sizes, and what information would lead to more trust.
+Optimizing your product catalog & product data operations is one of the best ways to help customers make the most informed decisions surrounding your products.
+When a potential customer reaches a product page the worst thing that can happen for your conversion rates is they feel a disconnect between the product data they see, and what information would lead to more trust to purchase.

 Let’s look at a few problems that lead to poorly optimized product catalogs and how you can leverage ai based product catalog optimization to automatically perform product information management tasks with high accuracy.